AdobeDocs/experience-manager-64.en/help/sites-developing/framework.md

 Experience Manager 6.4 onwards tags are stored under `/content/cq:tags`, which were earlier stored under `/etc/tags`.
 However, in scenarios where Adobe Experience Manager has been upgraded from previous version the tags are still present under the old location `/etc/tags`.
 In upgraded systems tags need to be migrated under `/content/cq:tags`.

 > [!NOTE]
-> In Page Properties of tags page, it is advised to use tag ID (`geometrixx-outdoors:activity/biking`) instead of hard coding the tag base path (for example, `/etc/tags/geometrixx-outdoors/activity/biking`).
+> In Page Properties of tags page, it is advised to use tag ID (for example `geometrixx-outdoors:activity/biking`) instead of hard coding the tag base path (for example, `/etc/tags/geometrixx-outdoors/activity/biking`).
 > To list tags, `com.day.cq.tagging.servlets.TagListServlet` can be used.

 > [!NOTE]